soo-park/organza/README.md

-Features include employee photo upload, UTF-8 form and database to accomodate Asian and other characters, instant update on all relational tables on submit, and much more.
+Features include employee photo upload, UTF-8 form and database to accommodate Asian and other characters, an instant update on all relational tables on submit, and much more.

 ![Alt text](/NOT_FOR_DEPLOYMENT/production_screen_shots/add_company.gif?raw=true "Optional Title")